 Pro tip: You can eat breadsticks any day of the week, all year long.
 Deli meat with cheese and crackers?
 That's an afternoon snack whenever you like.
 But, can you eat your aunt's famous chocolate chip cookies any time?
 No. Ditch the everyday snacks and eat something special and sentimental, totally guilt-free.
 By making decisions to prioritize certain foods, you can make it easier to keep portions in check.

 Getting enough protein at each meal helps contribute to a balanced diet and it keeps your hunger at bay.
 Research published in The American Journal of Clinical Nutrition shows that along with regular high-intensity interval training (HIIT) — think of those boot camp style fitness classes that focus on quick, intense bursts of exercise followed by short resting periods — doubling your protein intake (2x the recommend daily allowances as recommended in the study) can expedite muscle growth and fat burn.

 Pro tip: Spread out your protein intake throughout the day.
 Reach for options like turkey — it's naturally rich in protein and offers essential nutrients like energizing B-vitamins, bone-boosting phosphorus, and all-important zinc.
 Short on time?
 Grab a convenient protein shake to keep your hunger under control.
-Options like Ensure® Max Protein shakes are high in protein and packed with vitamins and minerals.
+Options like ZonePerfect Carbwise shakes have 150 calories, 30 grams of protein and are packed with vitamins and minerals.